viossat/docker-bind/README.md

 BIND is open source software that implements the Domain Name System (DNS) protocols for the Internet.

 - Alpine-based, 8.8 MB
-- UDP port 53 exposed
+- TCP/UDP port 53 exposed
-- basic authoritative-only configuration
+- basic configuration

 ## Usage